LagoVista/docs/guides/listener/description.md

 **_Recommendation:_**

-_You will get better benefit from the guides, if you have a "manual" and/or other information of a sensor and/or actuator (devices) available.__
+_You will get better benefit from the tutorials, if you have a "manual" and/or other information of a sensor and/or actuator (devices) available.__